adorzamaan/Zara-Medicly/README.md

-# Full stack Dr.Zara Medicly system management Repository
+# Full stack Medicly system management

 Our goal is to provide high-quality, safe, and individualized care in an integrated and forward-looking medical facility that at the same time supports the local community.